ironsheep/P2-BLDC-Motor-Control/Movement.md

 #### Turning

-A two wheeled robot can turn by slowing or stopping 1 wheel while keeping the other rotating.
+A two wheeled robot can turn by slowing or stopping one wheel while keeping the other rotating.
 This would cause the robot to pivot around one of the wheels.
 An alternative form of turning is actually turning the held wheel in the opposite direction.
-In this form of turn the robot pivots around it's center instead of around one of the wheels.
+In this form of turn the robot pivots around a point somewhere on the radius between its center-point and the faster wheel instead of around one of the wheels.
+If the motor speeds are identitical but in opposite directions the robot pivots around its center-point.
 Our drive system needs to accommodate both of these forms of turns.

 ### LEGO Drive Control/Status